wthit56/unnecessary.js/README.md

 In here are function implementations for the operators `==` (`equal(a, b)`), `!=` (`notEqual(a, b)`), `===` (`strictEqual(a, b)`), `!==` (`notStrictEqual(a, b)`).

+### Logical
+The logical operators (`&&`, `||`) can be used for more than if statements and while loops.
+If you know what you're doing, you can use the or operator to default values, for example.